-Imagine America scholarship certificates are to be given to the Student Finance Office prior to class commencement and are non-transferable and cannot be exchanged for cash.
-The scholarship cannot be used in conjunction with any of the other scholarships offered at the campus.
+Imagine America scholarship certificates are to be given to the Financial Aid Office prior to class commencement, are non-transferable and cannot be exchanged for cash.
+Scholarship certificates will be accepted until the end of the year in which they are awarded.
+The scholarship cannot be used in conjunction with any of the other two types of scholarships offered by the school.